aimms/documentation/webui/workflow-panels.rst

 From AIMMS 4.92 onwards, it is possible to specify one sub-level of child steps for a step in a workflow by configuring this step as a parent step in the workflow panel.
 This allows for a better structuring of some workflow steps which are closely related to each other (e.g., by grouping them as the child steps of the same parent).
-For each of the child steps of a parent step one must specify the ``pageId`` of that parent step as the value of the attribute ``parentPageId`` of the child step.
+For each of the child steps of a parent step you must specify the ``pageId`` of that parent step as the value of the attribute ``parentPageId`` of the child step.

 .. note::